Where und When:

 course covers first-order logic and modal logic (with some

-focus on normal forms and the algorithmic treatment of logic formula) as
+focus on normal forms and the algorithmic treatment of logic formulas) as

 well as concepts and questions about (un-)decidabilty.